 Who will design your home?
 Who will manage the construction?
 You'll need to consider these questions to determine the best build route for your project.

 Package companies help self-builders by navigating them through the process of designing and constructing their own home.
-More often than not, they provide an outline of a standard home which you can then tinker, tweak and customise to suit your needs.
+Often, they provide an outline of a standard home which you can then tinker, tweak and customise to suit your needs.

 Look for a mix of skill and affordability.
 Always request a quote for the total price of construction, as well as an estimate of the amount of time it will take.
 And never go with the first quote you receive.
 Prices can vary dramatically due to a range of factors, so it's always best to shop around.